Yeye7812-sbu/alx-low_level_programming/0x00-hello_world/README.md

 File 6-size.c contains a C program that prints the size of various types on the computer it is compiled and run on

+File 100-intel contains a script that generates the assembly code (Intel syntax) of a C code and save it in an output file